urschrei/pyzotero/doc/index.rst

     All search/request parameters inside square brackets are **optional**.
 Methods such as :py:meth:`Zotero.top()`, :py:meth:`Zotero.items()` etc. can be called with no additional parameters if you wish.

 .. tip::
     The Read API returns 25 results by default (the API documentation claims 50).
 In the interests of usability, Pyzotero returns 100 items by default, by setting the API ``limit`` parameter to 100, unless it's set by the user.
-If you wish to retrieve e.g. all top-level items without specifiying a ``limit`` parameter, you'll have to wrap your call with :py:meth:`Zotero.everything()`: ``results = zot.everything(zot.top())``.
+If you wish to retrieve e.g. all top-level items without specifying a ``limit`` parameter, you'll have to wrap your call with :py:meth:`Zotero.everything()`: ``results = zot.everything(zot.top())``.

 .. py:method:: Zotero.key_info()